 How does cheap transport, endless street food, and plentiful cheap sleeps (less than $7 a night) sound?

-How about all of that, plus a country filled with people so excited to see you, you won’t have to pay for anything anyway?
+How about all of that, plus a country filled with people so excited to see you, you wouldn’t have to pay for anything anyway?

 Beyond being a cheap travel destination, Pakistan has something for everyone.